JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 ```

 Coming from .NET, I'm a self diagnosed [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) addict.
 Collections
 made me feel right at home.
-From the above, I'm configuring a pipeline of sorts that will do all the things I
+From the above, I'm configuring a short pipeline of sorts that will do all the things I
 outlined with a little help from the DI container and the `ContentUtilityContract`:

 ```php